mbert/kubeadm2ha/README.md

 2. Export the images to tar files.
 3. Copy the tar files over to the target hosts.
 4. Import the images from the tar files on the target hosts.

+## What the image tag update does

+1. Detect the currently latest image tags with respect to the configured Kubernetes version
+2. Overwrite the file _vars/imageversions.yaml_ with the latest image names and versions

+Note that the image versions configured by this playbook will not necessarly work, as more recent versions may introduce incompatibilities, hence it they are merely a starting point and a helper for K8S updates.

 ## Setting up the dashboard